How to hire restaurant employees

 - Salary or hourly pay range

-For example, suppose you need to hire servers as your first employees in California.
+For example, suppose it's time for hiring your first employees in California.
 However, at your restaurant, servers occasionally do double-duty as bartenders.
 In this case, mention that servers would also need bartending experience.

 Check your competitors